-In application of the differential activation energy approach in its purest form, calculations at B3LYP/6-31G(d) level predicted outward openings of 3-CF3-, 3-CF2H- and 3-CH2F-cyclobutenes favored over the corresponding inward openings by 2.3, 0.3 and 2.0 kcal/mol, respectively.5 However, in partial departure, activation energies calculated at M06-2X/6-311+G(2d,p) level by Barquera-Lozada favored inward opening of 3-CF2H-cyclobutene by 1.5 kcal/mol.6 Dolbier and co-workers have experimentally discovered 3-CF3-cyclobutene to open predominantly outward.7 Interestingly, the relative concentration of the inward product was found to significantly rise at the expense of the outward product on raising the reaction temperature.
-For instance, the ratio of the outward and inward products changed from 43.5:1 at 56.5 °C to 13.2:1 at 188.5 °C while the outward product was more stable than inward product with standard enthalpy difference of 2.5±0.4 kcal/mol.
-The transformation of the outward opened product to the inward product on rise in reaction temperature requires explanation because it cannot be due to double bond isomerization for the requirement of significantly high activation energy.
+In application of differential activation energy approach in its purest form, calculations at B3LYP/6-31G(d) level predicted outward openings of 3-CF3-, 3-CF2H- and 3-CH2F-cyclobutenes favored over the corresponding inward openings by 2.3, 0.3 and 2.0 kcal/mol, respectively.5 Activation energies calculated at M06-2X/6-311+G(2d,p) level by Barquera-Lozada, however, favored inward opening of 3-CF2H-cyclobutene by 1.5 kcal/mol.6 Dolbier and co-workers have experimentally discovered 3-CF3cyclobutene to open predominantly outward.7 The relative concentration of the inward product was found to significantly rise on raising the reaction temperature.
+For instance, the outward:inward ratio was discovered changed from 43.5:1 at 56.5 °C to 13.2:1 at 188.5 °C while the outward product was more stable than inward product with standard enthalpy difference of 2.5 ± 0.4 kcal/mol.
+The transformation of outward to inward product on rise in reaction temperature requires explanation because it possibly cannot be due to double bond isomerization for the requirement of generally high activation energy.

-In 2011, Mikami studied the ring opening of 2-CO2Et-2-CF3-3-dimethylphenylsilyl-4-aryloxetene 11 under thermal conditions (toluene-d6, 110 °C, 48 h) and observed its quantitative transformation to the product 12 with exclusive inward rotation of the CF3 group.8 He also observed predominance of inward rotation of the CF3 group on ring opening of the closely related 2-CO2Et-2-CF3-3-methyl-4-phenyloxetene by a margin of 81:19 at 70 °C and 77:23 at 100 °C.9 The rise in the concentration of the outward product on rise in reaction temperature must be noted.
-The results were explained by the $\sigma{C-O} \rightarrow \sigma{C-F}^$ type NBO interaction that was larger in the TS for inward rotation of the CF3 group than outward rotation.
-Going by the recommendations of the original differential activation energy approach, CF3 group appears more electron-deficient than CO2Et.
-It will be interesting to explore just 2-CF3-oxetene to assess the otherwise unperturbed electronic effects of the CF3 group in regard to both the differential activation barrier and NBO interactions.
+In 2011, Mikami studied the ring opening of 2-CO2Et-2-CF3-3-dimethylphenylsilyl-4-aryloxetene 11 under thermal conditions (toluene-d6, 110 °C, 48 h) and observed its quantitative transformation to 12 with exclusive inward rotation of CF3.8 He also observed predominance of inward rotation of CF3 on ring opening of the closely related 2-CO2Et-2-CF3-3-methyl-4-phenyloxetene by a margin of 81:19 at 70 °C and 77:23 at 100 °C.9 The rise in concentration of the outward product on rise in reaction temperature must be noted.
+The results were explained by $\sigma{C-O} \rightarrow \sigma{C-F}^$ type NBO interaction that was larger in the TS for inward rotation of CF3 than outward rotation.
+Going by the original differential activation energy approach, CF3 group appears more electron-deficient than CO2Et.
+It will be interesting to explore 2-CF3-oxetene alone to assess the otherwise unperturbed electronic effects of CF3 in regard to differential activation barrier and also NBO interactions.

-In 2015, Houk and Mikami concluded from M06-2X/6-31+G(d,p) level calculations that the torquoselectivies of a series of mono-, di-, and trifluoromethylcyclobutenes and also oxetenes result from the interplay of favorable orbital interactions and closed-shell repulsions.
-The authors articulated that when the substituent rotated inward, there was a favorable interaction between the breaking $\sigma{\text{C-O}}$ bond and $\sigma^{\text{C-F}}$ orbital ($\sigma{\text{C-O}} \rightarrow \sigma^{\text{C-F}}$) of the fluoromethyl group in fluoromethyloxetenes.
-Also, the preference for inward rotation of a fluoromethyl group decreased because the closed-shell repulsion ${}^{\text{n}}\text{F} - \sigma{\text{C-O}}$ competed with $\sigma{\text{C-O}} \rightarrow \sigma{\text{C-F}}^$ interaction.
-The closed-shell repulsion arises when the distance between the oxygen and fluorine is less than the sum of their van der Waals radii.
-The attempt to first amalgamate the differential activation barrier with NBO interaction to lend additional support to the former from the latter and then turning completely to the NBO interaction alone is clearly apparent.
+In 2015, Houk and Mikami concluded from M06-2X/6-31+G(d,p) level calculations that the torquoselectivies of a series of mono-, di-, and trifluoromethylcyclobutenes and also oxetenes resulted from the interplay of favorable orbital interactions and closed-shell repulsions.10 The authors articulated that when the substituent rotated inward, there was a favorable interaction between the breaking σ{C-O} bond and σ^{C-F} of the fluoromethyl group in fluoromethyloxetenes.
+Also, the preference for inward rotation of a fluoromethyl group decreased because the closed-shell repulsion $n_F-\sigma{C-O}$ competed with $\sigma{C-O} \rightarrow \sigma{C-F}^$ interaction.
+The closed-shell repulsion arose when the distance between oxygen and fluorine was less than the sum of their van der Waals radii.
+An attempt to first amalgamate the differential activation barrier with NBO interaction to lend additional support to the former and then turning completely to NBO interaction alone is apparent.